 Every woman in labor should be entitled to move freely.
 Having any type of restraint can add stress and anxiety.
 There may be specific reasons why you need to be stationary in order to be monitored and if you do, make sure to at least lie on your side along with changing from side to side.
 By doing so, you will alleviate pressure on your back.
 Because fetal monitoring can be intermittent, try to walk around, sit, get in the shower, squat or get into a birthing pool if that is available to you.
 Sitting on an exercise ball can be very comfortable in the early stages of labor.

-In addition, you are compressing the inferior vena cava, potentially causing hypotension, as a result of reducing* blood return to the heart.
-You are also compressing the descending aorta, which contains oxygen rich blood.
-Compressing both the inferior vena cava a aorta is now termed Aortocaval Compression, which can pose problems for either you or your baby.
+In addition, you are compressing the inferior vena cava, potentially causing hypotension, as a result of reducing blood return to the heart.
+You are also compressing the descending aorta, which contains oxygen-rich blood.
+Compressing both the inferior vena cava an aorta is now termed Aortocaval Compression, which can pose problems for either you or your baby.

-How could being in a different position assist with labor?
+How could be in a different position assist with labor?

 Simple – working with gravity as opposed to against it.
 When you are kneeling or squatting, you are utilizing gravity to help your baby descend, making birthing easier and potentially decreasing labor time.